One of our primary aims is to provide support for all those affected by the numerous injustices of the family justice system.

 Reconciliation Specialists/Independent Social Workers

-We are pleased to announce that we have now added a broader range of professionals to our network who can provide deeper and more extensive legal, coaching and reconciliation support, in line with our core principles.
-We will gladly refer alienated parents, grandparents, step-parents and whoever needs practical support.
+We have a range of professionals in our wider network who can provide legal, coaching and reconciliation support.
+We will gladly signpost alienated parents, grandparents, step-parents to the appropriate professional.
 Please contact us here for full details.

 Please Note: We pledge to never request payment from such individuals, nor request a finder’s fee from these professionals for any referrals made.